rydercodes/rydercodes/README.md

-# ✋Welcome to my page!
+# ✋Welcome to my page! 🇮🇷 - Iran
 ## Talented developer from 🇮🇷 Gorgan, Iran, currently living in 🇮🇹 Milan, Italy, who passionately embraces the world of computer science.
 ## About Me
 As a Data Scientist, I have honed my skills in statistical analysis and machine learning, with a focus on using Python for data analysis and modeling.
 I am proficient in Python libraries including NumPy, Pandas, Scikit-learn, and PyTorch, which I leverage to implement both supervised and unsupervised learning models.
 I find immense satisfaction in using these tools to crunch numbers and transform raw data into actionable insights.
 I continuously keep myself updated on the latest advancements in AI and ML, in order to enhance my data models.